Winter Operations

 Submit a question or concern through our online form.
 These submissions are reviewed during regular office hours.
 If your concern requires immediate attention, please call the municipal office at 705-765-3156.
 After operating hours, you will speak with our after-hours messaging service who will contact a staff member if necessary.

-Subscribe to our News
+Subscribe to Township News

-Stay up to date on the township's activities, events, programs and operations by subscribing to our News.
+Stay informed about Township activities, events, programs, and operations by subscribing to our news updates.